[% total_qty %][%% basket.cost_subtotal|multi_currency %%] [%% 0|multi_currency %%]

 [%% basket.cost_subtotal|multi_currency %%]

-The Department of Computing Science has two broad goals within the school: firstly, to meet the general Information Communications Technology needs of the school community at large and, secondly, to provide a platform for pupils to gain technical expertise in an ever-changing world.
+The Department of Technologies includes Computing Science which has two broad goals within the school: firstly, to meet the general Information Communications Technology needs of the school community at large and, secondly, to provide a platform for pupils to gain technical expertise in an ever-changing world.

 The Department has a forward-thinking approach, where the most up-to-date technology is regularly introduced.
 For instance, Form 1 and 2 pupils gain experience of using the BBC Microbit.

 Each session students participate in the Beaver Computing Challenge.
 This national competition is held in November and is designed to test and encourage logical thinking – crucial for Computing Science.
-In the last three years, the Department has produced a number of ‘Hall of famers’, including one student who was invited to Oxford University!
+The Department has produced a number of ‘Hall of Famers’, including one student who was invited to Oxford University!

 The Department is very well resourced with hardware – the computers are ‘refreshed’ every four years.
-We are extremely fortunate in that we have access to much of the latest software, including Windows 10 and Office 2016.
-The Department heavily supports the whole-school iPad deployment, offering advice and encouragement to both pupils and staff alike.
+We are extremely fortunate in that we have access to much of the latest software and the Department heavily supports the whole-school iPad deployment, offering advice and encouragement to both pupils and staff alike.

 Increasingly, pupils are called upon to use computers, portals and other electronic resources for their studies.
 The Department provides courses and general support covering a range of Office and Internet applications.
 This helps pupils with their studies at school and, looking further ahead, their organisational skills for Further Education and the workplace.